RedHatInsights/bonfire/README.md

     * use `--mine` to see only ones reserved in your name
 * Extend your reservation with: `bonfire namespace extend <NAMESPACE> -d <time>` -- example time format: `48h`
 * Release your namespace reservation with: `bonfire namespace release <NAMESPACE>`

+## Namespace Context

+As of v4.12.0, `bonfire` now analyzes the namespace set in your oc/kubectl context.
+This means you can run commands such as `namespace extend`, `namespace release`, or `deploy` after you have switched into a namespace using `oc project` and you no longer need to specify the namespace on the CLI. `bonfire` will attempt to use your current namespace (it will run checks to ensure that you own it first and warn if you do not).
+In addition, when a new namespace is reserved using `bonfire deploy` or `bonfire namespace reserve`, bonfire will also go ahead and run `oc project <NAMESPACE>` for you to switch your context into that new namespace.

+The `deploy` command can be run using the `--reserve` flag if you wish to ignore the current namespace and force a namespace reservation to occur.

+The automatic 'oc' context switching into a newly reserved namespace is disabled when bonfire is operating in "bot" mode (i.e. when the env var `BONFIRE_BOT` is set to `true`).
+When using bonfire in an automated CI/CD environment such as Jenkins, you should run in bot mode to disable automatic context switching.

 # Examples for Common Use Cases